xiashtra/cactbot/docs/PatchUpdateChecklist.md

 Cactbot uses a number of resources files that are sourced from game data.
-Once XIVAPI is updated, you can refresh those files data by running `npm run util generate` from your cacbot root repo directory.
+Once XIVAPI is updated, you can refresh those files data by running `npm run generate` from your cacbot root repo directory.
 From the interactive menu, you can choose to run one at a time, or you can run all of them by selecting `* Generate All Data Files`.
 The scripts that will be run (and the resources files they genereate) are: